Background pattern

 Pregnancy

-Your doctor will evaluate whether you can take Singulair during this period.
+Your doctor will assess whether you can take Singulair during this period.

 Breastfeeding

-The safety of Singulair in breastfeeding women is unknown.
+It is not known whether Singulair appears in breast milk.
 If you are breastfeeding or plan to breastfeed, consult your doctor before taking Singulair.

 Singulair is not expected to affect your ability to drive a car or operate machinery.
-However, individual responses to the medication may vary.
-Certain adverse effects (such as dizziness and somnolence) reported with Singulair may affect the patient's ability to drive or operate machinery.
+However, individual responses to the medicine may vary.
+Certain side effects (such as dizziness and drowsiness) that have been reported with Singulair may affect the patient's ability to drive or operate machinery.

 • You should only take one Singulair tablet once a day, as prescribed by your doctor.